michaelBielang/fintech-ML/README.md

 # Introduction

-This repository is part of my bachelor thesis "Execution and analysis of finance transactions done by algorithms" under supervision of Prof. Dr. Christian Märtin, University of Applied Sciences Augsburg, Germany.
+This repository is part of my bachelor thesis "Execution and analysis of financial transactions done by algorithms" under supervision of Prof. Dr. Christian Märtin, University of Applied Sciences Augsburg, Germany.

 ## App